Fort McCoy ArtiFACT: Douglass net-marked pottery

 |0

-This work, Fort McCoy ArtiFACT: Douglass net-marked pottery, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy ArtiFACT: Douglass net-marked pottery, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT